sfo/sfo.github.io/_posts/2024-11-05-30daymapchallenge-day05-journey.md

   teaser: /assets/images/30daymapchallenge2024-day5.png
 ---

-On day four, the theme is _A journey_:
+On day five, the theme is _A journey_:
 > Map any journey.
 Personal or not.
 Trace a journey - this could be a daily commute, a long-distance trip, or something from history.
 The key is to map movement from one place to another.

 ### Data